NerdJS-Project/Front-End/README.md

     <ul>Status: Completed april 25th, 2022</ul>
     <ul>Minimum Viable Product (MVP) has been completed.
 Showcased to client and will fix and polish the app from here on.</ul>
   <li>Sprint 10</li>
-    <ul>Status: In Progress</ul>
+    <ul>Status: Will be completed by May 13th, 2022</ul>
     <ul>App is being polished and optimized.
-Will get some visual updates and will start testing the app and write up the necessary manuals for the client.</ul>
+Will get some visual updates and will start testing the app and write up the necessary manuals for the client and have everything ready to be delivered.</ul>
 </ul>